 A study from the Stanford University School of Medicine recorded that a Triglyceride -HDL ratio of 3 or greater is a reliable predictor of insulin resistance (13).
 Insulin resistance is the driving factor that leads to type 2 diabetes.

 There are a few cases of genetic cholesterol issues, but it’s very rare.
 Not as common as you are led to believe.

 Even then there is no study that proves that cholesterol is bad for you.
 So there is no reason for you to jumpstart the medications.
 Weigh the pros and cons carefully.

 So what does a typical person do when he finds that his cholesterol is high?

-He cuts down the fats in his diet, which will in turn lead to an increase in the carb intake.
-He puts no restriction on his sugar intake as this is not considered relevant.
+He cuts down the fats in his diet, which will in turn lead to an increase in carb intake.
+He puts no restrictions on his sugar intake as this is not considered relevant.